rstagi/dotfile/README.md

 ## Manual configurations

 There are some packages to be configured manually.

-Here follows the most significant list:
+### .zshrc extension

+The `.zshrc` file after the installation checks if a `~/.zshrc_ext` file exists and, if so, it sources it.
+This is useful to add some custom configurations that are not present in the main file.

 ### Raycast